r0b-adams/my-first-portfolio-reactified/README.md

 ## Description

-This early exploration into React aims to update my old static portfolio with React's component model.
-It's currently a work in progress as I learn about React!
+This early exploration into React refactors my old static portfolio into React's component model.

 Utilizing a flexbox layout method simplifies mobile responsiveness for the developer, and mobile responsiveness improves the accessibility of the web application.
 Creating a portfolio this early into my web development career provides a foundation for future skill application as well as a gallery to demonstrate past work.